nazimboudeffa/medusa-q-and-a/products.md

 # How to display products

-You may have seen that the first test when you deploy medusa is to test the product endpoint
+You may have seen that in the docs the first test when you deploy medusa is to test the product endpoint

 According to the corresponding endpoint https://docs.medusajs.com/api/store#tag/Products